FreddyKS/Parallel-API-Request-Tester/README.md

 1. Open run.html in web browser
 2. Fill the required parameters :
     2.a.
 API List
-      -> list tested api
+      -> list tested api, just fill it with 1 api/url to avoid confusion 2.b.
-    2.b.
 How many parallel
       -> Concurrent requests per API in List API
     2.c.
 Fill the Captcha, click the button beside 'Captcha code' to regenerate
 <br>
    Fill the optional parameters
     2.d.
 POST / PUT / PATCH field (POSTFIELD)
-      -> Fill it with the same position as the API List, to be safe, make sure the json is raw and not beautified.
+      -> If the method is post/put/patch, fill it. to be safe, make sure the json is raw and not beautified.

-    Example
+         If multiple api is assigned in the API List with the same position as the API List

+    Example if you use multiple api :

       API List
           'https://catfact.ninja/fact'